AN ENTREPRENEUR-FRIENDLY SALES MODEL

 There is a dearth of publicly available knowledge on selling an idea that is still in the making.
 Existing sales literature is biased towards the notion of having a completely developed product/service before engaging in business (sales) development.
 This is risky because the outcome of such efforts could be products that do not address real market needs or offerings plagued with slow market adoption.

-Utilizing an entrepreneur-friendly sales model, this 30 minute webinar addresses the following questions:
+Utilizing an entrepreneur-friendly sales model, this recorded presentation addresses the following questions:

 - When should I engage prospects?

 - What should be my approach when selling a “work-in-progress”?

 - How should request for discounts on first sales be addressed?

 - How do you get big prospects to take you seriously in spite of your size and credibility gap?

 About the Presenter